False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

 Other courts, however, have announced a slightly lower standard.
 In these cases, a false light only has to be offensive to a reasonable person.14

-2.4.
-When must a plaintiff show malice?
+When must I show malice?

-Malice is shown when a defendant discloses information that he knew was false or discloses information and didn’t care if it was false or not.16
+- discloses information and did not care if it was false or not.16

 There are six common defenses raised in false light lawsuits.
 These are: